Part of the duties performed by our in-house workshop team here at our Carlton offices is handling customer support issues with our watches.

 If you do a lot of surfing or diving, it’s Important to clean your watch under fresh water after each time it’s worn in saltwater.
 If you have a watch with a screw-down or locking crown, always make sure the screw or lock is fully engaged before heading into water, as leaving the crown open means the seal isn’t engaged and water will easily get in.

-Lastly, it’s a good idea to never shower or bathe with your watch on.
+Lastly, it’s not a good idea to ever shower or bathe with your watch on.
 Water resistance tests are normally conducted using room temperature water, so results tend to vary greatly in hot or cold water as the seals can expand or contract, respectively.
 Steam can also cause damage to watches regardless of their WR rating as it’s able to slip around seals without putting pressure on them.